andy0130tw/sshfs/sshfs.rst

    synchronous readdir.
 This will slow things down, but may be useful in some situations.

--o workaround=LIST
-   Enable the specified workaround.
-See the `Caveats` section below for some additional information.
-Possible values are:

-   :rename: Emulate overwriting an existing file by deleting and
-        renaming.
-   :renamexdev: Make rename fail with EXDEV instead of the default EPERM
-        to allow moving files across remote filesystems.
-   :truncate: Work around servers that don't support truncate by
-        coping the whole file, truncating it locally, and sending it back.
-   :fstat: Work around broken servers that don't support *fstat()* by
-           using *stat* instead.
-   :buflimit: Work around OpenSSH "buffer fillup" bug.
-   :createmode: Work around broken servers that produce an error when passing a
-                non-zero mode to create, by always passing a mode of 0.

 -o namemap=TYPE
    How to map remote username/groupnames to local values.
 Possible values are: